 However, there is no statutory compulsion on employees to adopt such policies, though given the fact that workplace bullying is now recognised as having such a negative impact on businesses generally, it is highly likely that legislation will be passed to give employees further protection over and above existing discrimination law, so that they will not be forced to resign if they are not able to achieve satisfactory redress.

 Workplace Bullying Solicitors

 Our workplace bullying solicitors operate exclusively in all areas of dispute between employees and employers and they do nothing else which enables them to achieve your goals in the most efficient and practical way possible.
 They are able to pursue or negotiate a workplace bullying compensation claim on your behalf and can provide representation anywhere in the United Kingdom.
-Workplace bullying compensation claims are dealt with using the no win no fee scheme with no requirement to fund or finance the claim as it proceeds.
 If you would like an initial free consultation for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth you can call the helpline or complete the contact form or email our offices.
 If after talking to a specialist lawyer you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.